This post may contain affiliate links. Please see our disclosure policy.

 - Prepare Shortbread.
 Using a food processor or two forks, mix the flour, salt, and sugar together until combined.
 Add the cubed butter and pulse or mix until the mixture is crumbly.
 Remove ½ cup of this mixture and set aside for the crumble topping.

 - Prebake Crust.
 Press the remaining shortbread into the baking dish to form the crust and pre-bake for 15 minutes.
-Partially baking the crust keeps the crust keeps it flaky and tender.
+Prebaking the crust prevents it from becoming soggy once the blueberry filling is added.

 - Prepare Filling.
 While the crust is baking, use that time to mix together the sour cream, sugar, egg, and blueberries together.

-- Layer Blueberry Pie Bars.
+- Assemble.
 Once the crust has prebaked, evenly spread the blueberry sour cream mixture over the crust and then sprinkle the reserved shortbread evenly over the blueberry mixture.

 More Favorite Fruit Desserts